Internship Service Activities

 Individual Therapy

 Individual therapy is primarily conducted within a short-term model, although interns are encouraged to see clients for as long as clinically indicated.
 There is currently no fee for service.
-The length of therapy, as well as the theoretical orientation employed, will depend on the therapist’s judgment, experience and training as well as the presenting issues of the client and his/her situation.
+The length of therapy, as well as the theoretical orientation employed, will depend on the therapist’s judgment, experience and training as well as the presenting issues of the client and their context.
 Client sessions are video recorded for review in supervision.
 All supervisors are fully licensed as Health Service Providers in Psychology (HSPP) in the state of Indiana.

 Group Therapy